-BIO112 Plant Biology SEM 1
+BIO112 Plant Biology

-Prerequisite: A pass in Year 13 Biology or Foundation Biology or equivalent Continuous Assessment: 50%; Final Examination: 50%

-This course is designed to familiarise students with the vast diversity of plants, including their human and ecological relevance.
-A major part of the course will comprise of life cycles, adaptive features, phylogeny, and physiology of the major groups of plants.
+Prerequisite: A pass in Year 13 Biology or Foundation Biology or equivalent Continuous Assessment: 50%; Final Examination: 50% comprise of life cycles, adaptive features, phylogeny, and physiology of the major groups of plants.
 The evolutionary advancement in land plants and the interaction of plants with animals, especially humans will be highlighted.
 In the laboratory, the students will have a systematic introduction to the essential elements of plant anatomy and adaptations in plant structure.